 You should then see your changes reflected in your inbox.
 In our case, any messages coming from your manager should appear red in your inbox list, making them much easier to see.
 Rinse and repeat for any other messages you want to be able to pick out quickly from the group, and your emails should be far more manageable.

-Don’t forget to subscribe to our blog for a reminder whenever we’ve posted something new, and for any more assistance with your business’ IT, reach out to Symmetric IT Group at (813) 749-0895!
+Don’t forget to subscribe to our blog for a reminder whenever we’ve posted something new, and for any more assistance with your business’ IT, reach out to COMPANYNAME at PHONENUMBER!